-It had previously been believed that Lawson was dealing with a torn ACL in his right knee, the same injury he dealt with during his freshman year of college at Auburn.
-Fortunately for Lawson, he damaged the ACL of the other knee instead, which should increase his chances of bouncing back from the procedure effectively.
+It had previously been believed that Lawson was dealing with a torn ACL in his right knee, the same knee in which he required surgery to address ligament damage during his freshman year of college at Auburn.
+Fortunately for Lawson, he tore the ACL of the other knee instead, which should increase his chances of bouncing back from the procedure effectively.
 The Bengals will likely reveal a timeline for Lawson's recovery once the surgery is completed, but he should have a decent shot at being available for Week 1 of the 2019 season.

 Lawson (knee) was officially placed on injured reserve Monday, Fletcher Page of Cincinnati.com reports.